jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 "Not sure.
 He just didn't wake up one day.
 I didn't have the time to look into it."
 He took a sip of his disgusting instant coffee.
 "How was the coast?"

 0x0f raised her head slightly.
-She hadn't thought about that.
-The coast itself was pleasant---she loved the sound of the waves crashing along shore, but that was about it.
+The coast itself was pleasant---she loved the sound of the waves crashing along the shore, but that was about it.
 She hadn't enjoyed herself, though.

 "It was OK," she responded.